 The National Eucharistic Preacher initiative is the first of multiple initiatives, Torres acknowledged, that are in the works as part of the National Eucharistic Revival.
 Stemming from the fruit of the eucharistic preacher initiative there will be a eucharistic missionaries initiative that more so involves lay faithful who will be identified and encouraged, in their own way, to bring the message of the Eucharist forward in their local parishes and to the margins.

-Torres further noted that another hope is that as the parish year of the eucharistic revival approaches in June 2023, the hope is bishops will be invited to identify other priests in their own dioceses to carry out the work of a eucharistic preacher in tandem with the lay missionaries.
+Torres further noted that another hope is that as the parish year of the eucharistic revival approaches in June 2023, that bishops will be invited to identify other priests in their own dioceses to carry out the work of a eucharistic preacher in tandem with the lay missionaries.

 “It’s certainly a very bold undertaking to say that we want to help inspire a revival in the United States of America around the Eucharist, but of course the word “revival” implies grassroots as well so it’s not something that an institution is going to plan and make happen,” Torres said.
 “It’s going to be surging up from the grassroots.”